jeremycg/pythoncourse/_posts/2016-01-29-r&dsyllabus.md

 ---
 layout: post
-title: "00 Syllabus and Logistics"
+title: "Syllabus and Logistics"
 author: Jeremy
 tags:
  - R&D stream
 comments: true
 ---
-The R&D stream will meet on Mondays at 1300-1430 in the Ontario room on the 6th floor of 438 University, if available.
+The R&D stream will meet on Mondays from 1:00-2:30PM EST in the Ontario room (when available) on the 6th floor of 438 University.
+Since Monday, Feb 15th is a holiday, the first R&D class will be on Tuesday, the 16th at 1PM EST.

+Date & Room Schedule (might be updated as course progresses)

+1. Tuesday, Feb 16th – TBA

+2. Monday, Feb 22nd – Manitoba (6th floor)

+3. Monday, Feb 29th – Manitoba

+4. Monday, Mar 7th –  Ontario (6th floor)

+5. Monday, Mar 14th – Ontario

+6. Monday, Mar 21st – Ontario

+7. Monday, Mar 28th – Ontario

+8. Monday, Apr 4th – Ontario

+9. Monday, Apr 11th – Ontario

+10. Monday, Apr 18th – Ontario

 Below is an outline of the course - lessons may be added or modified as the course progresses.